-The limits imposed on IP addressing are indicated in the full set of limits for networking in Azure.
-You can contact support to increase the default limits up to the maximum limits based on your business needs.
+The limits imposed on IP addresses are indicated in the full set of limits for networking in Azure.
+Contact support to increase the default limits based on your business needs (up to the maximum limits).

 IP address remaps